satya-das/cppparser/README.md

 **This example is a real one and is part of actual unit test of CppParser**.

+For AST traversing, see the [CppWriter](cppwriter), that uses the generated AST to create files.

 ## Building CppParser

 ### Get the source